mcclatchy/sinclair/README.md

 * The file needs to be on the same domain of the story to work.
 * If you would like to develop on your computer before uploading it to the server, copy the source code of the target story page into a file on your computer and place that relative path in the "Backup Story Page" of the configuration tab.
 Then repeat the output process.
 * The AMD sinclair file includes almost everything to work.
 RequireJS is loaded from http://cdnjs.com/ over https.
+* **The custom menu will not be available until you copy the document into your own drive account**
+* Google Drive puts the appropriate header information on files stored in Public directories.
+You can use this method to store the original story if you like.

 ##Basic Functions (Loading Content Manually)